Miso Soup - The Way Many People Make It at Home in Japan

 Tomoka's Note

-・For tofu, I usually pick up Macro silken tofu from Woolworths.
-It is easy to find and works well for miso-soup. ・For wakame, I usually buy dried wakame from a Japanese grocery store.
+- For tofu, I usually pick up Macro silken tofu from Woolworths.
+It is easy to find and works well for miso soup. - For wakame, I usually buy dried wakame from a Japanese grocery store too.
 Cut dried wakame is very convenient for everyday miso soup because it is already cut and easy to use.
-Larger dried wakame like this is also very nice, especially for wakame salad, but you need to soak it and cut it before using.
-This is also a very common type of wakame used in miso soup in Japan.
-Dried wakame grows quite a bit when soaked, so only a small amount is needed.
+If you want to buy wakame online, I would start with the same Where I Buy Japanese Ingredients in Australia guide.
 I hope this recipe helps you enjoy miso soup at home.